Go to My Ireland

 Housed in a historic tower, this acclaimed museum is a real gem.
 Enjoy exhibitions on the Story of Derry and the La Trinidad Valencera – the Armada ship that sank off the coast of County Donegal.
 Then take in the panoramic vistas from the open-air viewing space.

-16. Ulster Folk and Transport Museum, Down
+16. Ulster Transport Museum, Down

 Planes, trains and automobiles are the focus of this museum, which boasts one of the largest transport collections in Europe.
 See steam engines and a De Lorean DMC-12, made famous by the Back to the Future films.
-It's a lovely homage to rural life.

 17. Titanic Belfast, Antrim